 The northern region of the park features the ephemeral Hoarusib River, the salt pans of the Agate Mountains, and Cape Fria.
 The population of seals noted above may be found in the Cape Fria area.
 The area is designated as a wilderness area and this is where wildlife may be found.

 Some of the popular species include lion, giraffe, elephant, hyena, black rhinoceros, springbok, and baboon.Back to Top

 It is an intriguing national park when some of the highlights are identified as shipwrecks and a collapsed oil drilling rig.
 Some of the most popular shipwrecks include:

 - Benguela Eagle

 The northern region of the park is a highlight for most because you have to fly in to experience it as well as this is the region of the park which has the best chances of seeing wildlife.
 This northern part is also more picturesque with the canyon and river landscapes as well as the taller dunes along the coast.Back to Top

 The park is not known for trails but there are desert walks, beach walks, and some trails that allow you to see some of the park while on foot.

-Ugab River Trail: This is a challenging trail and recommendations are that you are an experienced hiker.
+This is a challenging trail and the recommendation is that you be an experienced hiker.
 It is a three-day/two-night outing that meanders inland along the Ugab River Canyon and up to some natural springs.
 Along with the landscapes of the canyon, you will have chances to see wildlife and vegetation that has adapted to the harsh conditions.

 Skeleton Coast National Park was created to protect the unique region of the coastal shoreline and the wilderness area in the northern region which is home to an array of wildlife.